truecharts/website/docs/manual/helm/common/container/resources.md

 ### `resources.limits`

-Define the limits for the container
+The maximum amount of resources that the container can use.

 :::note